agungTuanany/docker-mastery-complete-toolset/chapter-7-swarm-and-swarm-cluster/README.md

 c937c5372253        alpine:latest       "ping 8.8.8.8"      31 minutes ago      Up 31 minutes                           sad_pare.1.d6vum82wmdat8cbs8tzw0b6lq
 ```
 You'll notice that we have these three row now, and what if I went in and, sort
-of as a rogue (fool)m did a `docker container rm`, and I specified one of these
+of as a rogue (fool) did a `docker container rm`, and I specified one of these
 containers,

 ```bash